 Persons interested in obtaining information about Hamilton Tech and its program offerings should contact the campus to speak with an Admissions Representative.
 Admissions Representatives will provide general information about Hamilton Tech for the prospective student in order to determine if a Professional Career Advisory Session (PCAS) is appropriate.

 A prospective student interested in obtaining more information about Hamilton Tech must participate in a PCAS with an Admissions Representative.
 During the PCAS, the Admissions Representatives will discuss admissions requirements.
 Additionally, the Admissions Representative will review educational options, program information, career opportunities, student services and support, educational costs, conduct a tour of the facilities, and have available disclosure information as required by Federal, State, and Accrediting Agencies.

-To be considered for enrollment at Hamilton Technical College, applicants must provide a high school/GED transcript.
+To be considered for enrollment at Hamilton Technical College, applicants must provide a high college/GED transcript.
 Valid transcripts include:

 All courses are taught in English, therefore applicants must be able to speak, read, write and understand English.
 Applicants for whom English is a second language may be required to demonstrate English communication skills by way of the (TOFEL) Test as documentation of their ability to read, write and understand the English Language.

 The Admissions Committee will review all required documents for review.
 The prospective students’ ability to meet the requirements above will determine acceptance, conditional acceptance, or denial to Hamilton Tech as defined below:

 Hamilton Tech has an institutional commitment to provide equal educational opportunities for qualified students with disabilities in accordance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.